yanchenglee98/tp/docs/UserGuide.md

 Interested?
 You can jump straight to the [Getting Started](#4-Getting-Started) guide and start trying Hall-y now!
 Alternatively, you can check out Hall-y's feature list [here](#6-Features).

-### 1.2 Purpose of Document

-The purpose of this document is to teach you how to start up Hall-y, and to provide information necessary to understand how to use this application.
-It will provide the commands used in Hall-y and tell you how to use them.

-### 1.3 Target Audience

-The target audience for Hall-y is the NUS Eusoff Hall administrative staff, who is responsible for managing residents in hall.
-This includes keeping track of their information, such as the rooms they stay in, their student group, their matriculation number and contact information.

 --------------------------------------------------------------------------------------------------------------------

 * Table of Contents